+Alternative 1:

-Alternative 1: A risk assessment has shown that the following threats are the most serious.
+A risk assessment has shown that the following threats are the most serious.
 The system must protect against them.

 The system must protect against: Example solutions: Code: 1.
 Unauthorized persons obtaining manager rights through the internet (hacking).
 The rights can only be used on the internal network.
 2. Wire-tapping of passwords.
 Password encryption.
 3. An intruder tries all possible passwords with a special program.
 Passwords must be at least 9 characters and Caps as well as (cumbersome).
 Or: at least 5 seconds between login attempts.
-Or: Access blocked after 3 attempts.
+Or: Block access after 3 attempts.
 4. SQL injection (the intruder types a database command where the system expects e.g. a person name; as a result the system carries out the database command).
-5. Unauthorized persons getting access to personal data.
+5. DoS attack (Denial of Service).
+An attacker sends so many requests to the system that it is paralyzed.
+6. Unauthorized persons getting access to personal data.
 Too open-ended, see the guide booklet.
-6. The system must conform to Law on Handling of Personal Data (Law 429, May 31, 2000).
+7. The system must conform to Law on Handling of Personal Data (Law 429, May 31, 2000).
 Okay, but check for completeness.
-See the quide booklet.
+See the guide booklet.
+8. The supplier must follow developments in the security area and deliver safeguards.

+Alternative 2:

-Alternative 2: The customer has not made a security risk assessment.
+The customer has not made a security risk assessment.

-Threat protection: Example solutions: Code: The supplier must list the threats that are most serious for this kind of system and specify the safeguards he proposes.
+Threat protection: Example solutions: Code: 1.
+The supplier must list the threats that are most serious for this kind of system and specify the safeguards he proposes.